Graduate Application Instructions

 Admitted students born after December 31, 1956, must prove immunity to measles, mumps, and rubella, to attend college in New York State.
 All admitted students (regardless of age) must complete the meningitis response form.
 Students need to submit the immunization record and meningitis response form before registering for classes (not as part of the application).
 Students who have questions regarding the immunization policy may contact the office of Student Health Services.

 The M Arch, MLA, and UD programs in the Spitzer School of Architecture are full-time programs with all required courses scheduled in fall and spring semesters.
-For the M Arch II program, the academic year consists of consecutive fall, spring, and summer semesters.
+For the MS in Arch program, the academic year consists of consecutive fall, spring, and summer semesters.
 There are no part-time or non-degree programs.

 A cumulative GPA of 3.0 is required for all CCNY graduate students for continuance and graduation.
 Failure to meet this standard will result in academic probation or dismissal.